This Story Has Everything: Joe Biden’s Niece, C.O. Bigelow, and a $100K Scam

 Along with pleading guilty to those charges, Caroline agreed to repay the full amount.
 If all goes as promised, the New York Post reports, she will then “enter a substitute plea to a lower, misdemeanor charge of petit larceny and be sentenced to two years probation.”
 If not, she’ll receive a felony larceny charge and five years probation — but no jail time

 This isn’t Caroline’s first brush with the law.
 Back in 2013, while her uncle was in the White House, she was arrested for fighting with her roommate (it turned out to be about unpaid rent) and hitting a cop.
-In lieu of jail time, she underwent anger management treatment, and sources told the Post that “the pressure of being Joe Biden’s niece made her totally unravel.”
+In lieu of jail time, she underwent anger-management treatment, and sources told the Post that “the pressure of being Joe Biden’s niece made her totally unravel.”

 The Cut will update this post when we determine exactly how many tins of Rosebud Salve were obtained in the scam.